Tudmotu/solidity-hashmap/README.md

 }
 ```

-So what does the HashMap storage layout looks like?
-- The "base slot" contains the HashMap size (how many key/value pairs are
-  stored in total)
-- For every "bucket", we use 1 slot to store the size of the bucket (how many
-  pairs exist in this specific bucket)
-- From there on, key/value pairs are stored in slots that are separated by the
-  bucket count of our HashMap

-To visualize this, let's say we have a Hash Map that uses 4 buckets:
+To visualize the storage layout, let's say we have a Hash Map that uses 4 buckets:
 <img alt="A Hash Table with 4 rows and a single key/value pair in each row" src="docs/4buckets.png" style="max-width:min(400px, 100%); display:block;" />
 Here we see that we have 4 rows and in 3 of these rows we have stored values:
 - Row #0 contains:
-    - 0xbadf00d: "Hello World"
+    - `0xbadf00d`: "Hello World"
-    - 0xbadc0de: "Hello; --World"
+    - `0xbadc0de`: "Hello; --World"
 - Row #1 is empty
 - Row #2 contains:
-    - 0xc01df00d: "Cold World"
+    - `0xc01df00d`: "Cold World"
 - Row #3 contains:
-    - 0xf00: "Bar"
+    - `0xf00`: "Bar"

 The bucket for each value is not arbitrary.
 Remember, to determine the bucket of
 a key/value pair, we hash the key and modulo it by 4 (our Hash Table size).